 What you can do: eat a healthy, balanced diet following the Eatwell Guide.

 Weight and dementia

 What you can do: check if your weight is within the healthy range using the healthy weight calculator.
-If you are overweight or obese, even losing 5 to 10% of the excess weight can help to reduce your risk of dementia.
+If you are overweight or obese, even losing 5% to 10% of the excess weight can help reduce your risk of dementia.

 Read more about losing weight.

 The risk: a lack of regular physical activity can increase your risk of heart disease, becoming overweight or obese, and type 2 diabetes, which are all linked to a higher risk of dementia.